photographer, Judith Ann, was lucky (and talented!) enough to earn a merit on

 her first time entering PPA photographic competition.
 In this guest blog, she

 shares the funny story behind her merit image and an afterword with her

-about entering the International Photographic Competition (IPC), but think
+thoughts following the International Photographic Competition (IPC).

 Dog Gone, I Received a

 lack of communication and poor note taking almost cost me a very important session